-Sandbox client
+Sandbox Client

 Technical setup requirements

-In order to use Sandbox Client, you need:
+To use Sandbox Client, you need:

 -

-Set the Java HOME variable.
+Set the Java HOME variable

 Download client from GitHub